-Drugs that target the proteins on immune cells can help restore the immune response against breast cancer cells and keep the body’s immune system from attacking normal cells in the body.
+Drugs that target the proteins in immune cells can help restore the immune response against breast cancer cells and keep the body’s immune system from attacking healthy cells in the body.

-Patients with particular genetic profiles may benefit from one of the two main types of immunotherapy that target these “checkpoint” proteins:
+Patients with particular genetic profiles may benefit from pembrolizumab (Keytruda), an immunotherapy drug that targets these “checkpoint” proteins.

 Targeted therapy drugs specifically seek out the changes in cells that cause cancer.
 These treatments block the growth and spread of cancer cells while limiting damage to healthy cells.

 Different types of tumors have different targets.
 Your doctor may need to run tests to identify the specific genes, proteins, and other factors related to your tumor, which will help them determine the most effective treatments.

 There are a number of specific targeted therapies for:

 - those with BRCA gene mutations

 In 2022, the